 The Lean East team uses proven principles and tools of continuous improvement to support organizational change.
 The Toyota Motor Corporation developed many of these Lean continuous improvement principles, and one of the core principles of their Toyota Production System (TPS) is “Kaizen.”

-Kaizen is a Japanese word that translates to “change for the good.”
-Kaizen results from making many tiny improvements to a system or process.
+Kaizen is a Japanese word that translates to “change for the good” which results from making many tiny improvements to a system or process.
 The accumulated improvements eventually lead to significant results.

 I have read numerous books on the topic of personal improvement and experimented with many processes and techniques.
-I am now sharing with you some simple steps I have found to work for myself and others.
+Now, I am sharing some simple steps I have found to work for myself and others, with you.
 Read on to learn the Lean East approach to developing new habits for Personal Kaizen.

 The first step in Personal Kaizen is determining your improvement objectives.
 In what areas of your life do you want to improve?
 Why?
 What are the key results you are targeting?